-(1) No parcel of land less than 1,750 square feet shall support a residential use.
+(1) No parcel of land less than 1,750 square feet shall support a residential use, except townhouses where the average lot size for townhouses in a townhouse project shall be a minimum of 1,500 square feet.
+[Amended by Ord.
+2025-02, June 11, 2025]

-(2) If a lot does not meet the minimum lot size requirements of the zone in which the property is located, residential use shall be limited to a single family dwelling or to the number of dwelling units consistent with the density limitations of the zone.
+(2) If a lot does not meet the minimum lot size requirements of the zone in which the property is located, residential use shall be limited to a single unit dwelling or duplex or to the number of dwelling units consistent with the density limitations of the zone.